isomerpages/pa-moca/_heritage-trail/Newton RN.md

           <p class="site-description">
             Established in 1992, Newton Life Church's Newton Kindergarten features a distinctive arched porch with timber-louvred windows.
-It now has a modern facade and remains active in the community.
+It now has a modern fa√ßade and remains active in the community.
           </p>
         </div>
       </div>
       <div role="listitem">
         <div class="site-item">
           <div class="site-media">